cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_deploying-smart-contracts-en.md

 To deploy your smart contracts on the KEVM testnet you will need to compile to KEVM (K - Ethereum virtual machine) bytecode.
 You can compile the bytecode directly with using [solc](https://github.com/runtimeverification/solidity), or using [Mallet](https://github.com/input-output-hk/mallet/blob/master/README.md)

-Disclaimer:  Remix  is just one IDE that you can use to compile the bytecode.
-There are other IDEs that also perform this function.
-We have included instructions on using Remix as an example

 #### Compiling with ‘solc’ (command line)

 You can also compile your smart contract using only commandline tools.
 In that regard you will need to install the ‘[solc](https://github.com/runtimeverification/solidity)’ (soliditiy to KEVM compiler) in you can compile smart contracts directly from your terminal: